kaw393939/eaikw/docs/COURSE-CURRICULUM-15-WEEKS.md

 - Build a design vocabulary flashcard deck (50+ terms)
 - Critique 3 websites using professional terminology
 - Practice prompting AI with design vocabulary
+- **Self-Evidence Audit:** Test 2 websites with someone unfamiliar.
+Document where they get confused, what they click that doesn't work, what questions they ask.
+Identify self-evidence failures.
+- **Affordance Fix Exercise:** Take a poorly designed button/form/navigation.
+  Redesign it to be self-evident using: visual affordances, clear labels, feedback states.
-- **NEW:** Compare 3 design systems (ours, Bootstrap, Material Design) - document pros/cons for educational use case
+- Compare 3 design systems (ours, Bootstrap, Material Design) - document pros/cons for educational use case
-- **NEW:** Customize one design token (color, spacing, or type scale) in our system and document your reasoning
+- Customize one design token (color, spacing, or type scale) in our system and document your reasoning

 ---